 Agrochemicals, such as fertilizers, pesticides and herbicides are key to maintain and promote crop growth.
 Traditionally, these active ingredients are sprayed around the plants.
-This, however, is very inefficient and most of the agrochemicals is lost to the environment and thus not available to the plant.
-This also has important negative environmental consequences since the lost fertilizer can lead to eutrophication and water contamination, and can endanger environmental habitats and be toxic towards non-target organisms.
-This project will investigate the use of beneficial, plant-root associated bacteria to enable targeted delivery of fertilizers to the plant root.
+This, however, is very inefficient and most of the agrochemicals is lost to the environment, and thus not available to the plant.
+This also has important negative environmental consequences.
+It can lead to eutrophication and water contamination, and can endanger environmental habitats and be toxic towards non-target organisms.
+This project investigates the use of beneficial, plant-root associated bacteria to enable targeted delivery of fertilizers to the plant root.
 This is attractive as it allows targeted, active delivery and effective and locally restricted dosage of agrochemicals around the plant and promote uptake.

 Am Projekt beteiligte Personen